 2.3.2 Imaging

-.
+Imaging was accomplished using the same custom microscope used by Mohammad et al. (Mohammed et al., 2016).
 To demonstrate that digital pulses delivered by the Teensy to the sCMOS camera were capable of eliciting frame capture, we recorded a video session of the hippocampus of a mouse during this trace conditioning eye-blink experiment.
 This particular recording session consisted of 40 trials, each lasting 20 seconds.
 Videos were stored as TIFF files, each of a duration of 2047 frames and an approximate size of 4 GB.

 We next processed these videos using a standard processing pipeline, modified very slightly from one implemented previously (Mohammed et al., 2016).
 Briefly, videos were first filtered using a homomorphic filter, which functions as a spatial high-pass filter, and then motion corrected using a cross-correlation method.
 Finally, the videos were background-subtracted as follows.
 First, a minimum projection of the first video in each video sequence was obtained and smoothed.
 This smoothed image was then subtracted from each video recorded in this session and a constant was added in order to prevent pixel values from reaching values below zero.
 Next, a projection of the range of every pixel in the minimum-subtracted first video was obtained.
 This projection was smoothed, and pixels in the smoothed projection that had values less than the mean smoothed range across all pixels in the first video were identified.
 The values of these pixels were spatially averaged for each frame in the recording session, and the averaged value for each frame was subtracted from all of the raw pixel values in the respective frame to acquire a background-subtracted frame.
 The median of the averaged background pixel values across all frames in the first video was obtained, and this constant value was added to every frame in every video to prevent values from reaching below 0 before converting the values to uint16.